lando/lando/TERMS.md

 * You must agree to all of the terms of this Terms of Use (the "Agreement") to use this Software.
 * If so, you may use the Software for free and for any lawful purpose.
 See LICENSE.txt for more information.
-* This Software may communicate with Tandem servers to send error reports and collect anonymous usage data so we may improve the Software.
+* This Software may communicate with Lando Alliance servers to send error reports and collect anonymous usage data so we may improve the Software.
 Error reporting is opt-in.
 Usage collection is opt-out.
 See PRIVACY.txt for more information.
-* This Software is provided "as-is" with no warranties, and you agree that Tandem is not liable for anything you do with it.
+* This Software is provided "as-is" with no warranties, and you agree that Lando Alliance is not liable for anything you do with it.
 * This isn't rocket science; read the whole agreement!

 ## The Agreement